Last Update: 24 April 2022

 We have appointed a Data Protection Coordinator to monitor compliance with our data protection obligations and with this policy and our related policies.
 If you have any questions about this policy or about our data protection compliance, please contact the Data Protection Coordinator.

 If you wish to exercise your rights please contact our Data Protection Coordinator who will respond to the request and attempt to resolve it within one calendar month.

-If you wish to self-manage your user account, please visit: https://www.proprivacy.ie/my-account/
+If you wish to self-manage your user account, please visit your account space using the links provided on the website.

 If you wish to erase all of your personal data without deleting your account yourself or from appointments, quotes, and orders, please email the data protection coordinator from your registered email address.
 Your email address and erasure request will be deleted from the system once the process is complete.

 Your Right to Lodge a Complaint

 You as the Data Subject have the right to complain at any time to a supervisory authority in relation to any issues related to our processing of your Personal Data.
-As our organisation is located in Ireland and we conduct our data processing here, we are regulated for data protection purposes by the Irish Data Protection Commissioner.
+As our organisation is located in Ireland and we conduct our data processing here, we are regulated for data protection purposes by the Irish Data Protection Commission.

-You can contact the Data Protection Commissioner as follows:
+You can contact the Data Protection Commission as follows:

 Phone: +353 57 8684800 or +353 (0)761 104 800